paul-rogers/druid-client/doc/internals.md

 ## Extensions

 Druid is well-known for its extreme extensibility.
-Users can add new native query types, new services and more. `pydruid2` attempts to echo this flexibility by allowing applications to define custom roles:
+Users can add new native query types, new services and more. `druid-client` attempts to echo this flexibility by allowing applications to define custom roles:

 * The role was given a name in Druid.
 * Define the role as a subclass of `Service`.
 * Call `cluster.register_service` to register the class with the name.

-Now, you can request your service by name and `pydruid2` will create instances of your class and add them to its service cache.
+Now, you can request your service by name and `druid-client` will create instances of your class and add them to its service cache.